Doane’s Favorite Places

 For many years his office was on the capitol building’s ground floor, along with a little museum.
 When the legislature was in session, lawmakers knew the state’s best writer was close at hand if they struggled with a bill’s wording.

 After railroad tracks spanned the Missouri River and were extended west to Rapid City in 1907, Robinson had easy access to the Black Hills for the first time.
 The region offered intriguing history, and it was a perfect place to relax.
 In 1908 Robinson arranged a camping adventure for 17 friends, relatives and Pierre colleagues.
 The party stepped off the Crouch Line train in a beautiful canyon west of Rapid City and pitched tents.
 Robinson loved making up words and announced he would call the spot Hisega, a name derived from the initials of six women in the group: Helen, Ida, Sadie, Ethel, Grace and Ada.
 Everyone loved the place, talked it up back in Pierre, and Robinson devised a time-share scheme.
 If enough people contributed $100, he would build a mountain lodge for them at Hisega.
-The big structure with wrap-around porches awaited visitors the next summer, and it still greets guests today under Carol and Kenn Duncan’s ownership.
+The big structure with wrap-around porches awaited visitors the next summer, and it still greets guests today.

 A building of an entirely different style that stands as a Doane Robinson legacy is the Soldiers and Sailors Memorial, down the front steps and immediately across the street from the state capitol.
 Robinson pushed for the building after World War I, and it took more than a decade to raise funds and get the stately memorial finished.
 In addition to honoring South Dakotans who served and died in military service, the building housed the state’s history museum for many years and was usually referred to as the Robinson Museum.